stefoosh/road-games/README.md

 # road-games

-Find games happening in a geographic region by date range
+Find sporting events in a geographic radius by date range

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).